-Australia is an incredibly popular holiday destination, but if you’re heading to the Sydney and the East coast there’s no getting away from the fact that it’s at minimum a 22 hour flight from the U.K. Luckily, though, for travellers who don’t fancy doing the journey all in one go, a trip to Oz offers the perfect opportunity to break up your travel time and enjoy a stopover en-route to really make the most of another far-flung destination.
+Australia is an incredibly popular holiday destination, but if you’re heading to Sydney and the East coast there’s no getting away from the fact that it’s at minimum a 22 hour flight from the U.K. Luckily, though, for travellers who don’t fancy doing the journey all in one go, a trip to Oz offers the perfect opportunity to break up your travel time and enjoy a stopover en-route to really make the most of another great destination.
 With a host of amazing cities on offer along the way in Asia and the Middle East, here are five of the best stopover destinations for your Australia holiday.